-Residential streets in the surrounding areas of town centres, near railway stations etc, often attract commuters, shoppers and other visitors to park for long periods of time.
-The result of this is that local residents often have problems in parking near their homes if access to a driveway or garage is not available.
+Residential streets in the surrounding areas of the town centre, near railway stations etc, will often attract commuters, shoppers and other visitors to park free of charge for long periods of time.
+This results in local residents facing difficulties parking near their homes, especially if on-street parking availability is limited.

-Although there is no legal right for homeowners to park on public highway directly outside their house, controlled parking zones are often introduced to assist those living in the area and to make town centres and the surrounding area a more pleasant place to live.
-These schemes are often implemented in areas of terraced housing where there is little off street parking available.
+Although there is no legal right for homeowners to park on the public highway directly outside their property, controlled parking zones have been introduced to assist those living in the area.

-Residents can apply for a permit to display on their windscreen exempting them from the waiting restrictions in a specified road or area:
+Residents can apply for a parking permit to display on their windscreen exempting their vehicle from the waiting restrictions in a specified road or area.

 If you would like a permit, please complete the form below and return it with proof of vehicle ownership (vehicle registration document / insurance cover certificate), proof of residency (dated within 3 months) and appropriate fee.

 The application will then be processed and the permit posted to you accordingly.
 Should you change your vehicle it is essential that you let us know and supply up to date vehicle proof, as residents permits are specific to the vehicle as stated on the ownership documentation.

 You will receive a Penalty Charge Notice (parking ticket) if observed displaying a permit with invalid vehicle details.
 Please note the old permit must be returned otherwise a £10.00 administration fee will be incurred.

 Please note that parking within the following roads at Faversham is only permitted for vehicles displaying either a valid Zone B permit or a valid 1 hour parking voucher (a maximum of two vouchers may be displayed at any one time, permitting parking up to 2 hours): Newton Road, Saxon Road, Roman Road, Norman Road and Stone Street.